albertlauncher/documentation/src/gettingstarted/faq.md

 ## Wayland

+### XWayland

 Wayland comes with a _lot_ of [limitations](https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277).

-### XWayland

-Some of its limitations can be mitigated by using XWayland.
+Some can be mitigated by using XWayland.

 ```bash
 # Do not set QT_QPA_PLATFORM as it will propagate to launched apps